 Companies that make up the S&P Dividend Fund are diverse, but all adhere to basic faith principles.
-Several industries make up this fund, including agricultural, retail and technology.
+Several industries make up this fund, including agriculture, retail, and technology.

-The iShares Select Dividend ETF is a biblically responsible investing ETF from one of the most reputable fund management companies in the business.
-The Select Dividend ETF contains a lot of companies that are faith-based, but is not 100% exclusive to faith-based businesses.
+The iShares Select Dividend ETF is a biblically responsible investing ETF from one of the most reputable fund management companies.
+This fund contains a lot of faith-based companies but is not 100% exclusive to faith-based businesses.

 3. Vanguard Extended Market ETF

-Vanguard is a worldwide fund manager trusted with some of the world’s largest investments – and their Extended Market ETF is one of their biggest, though also one of their best Biblically responsible investments.
+Vanguard is a worldwide fund manager trusted with some of the world’s best-known investment portfolios.
+Their Extended Market ETF is one of the best biblically responsible investments.

 The Extended Market ETF is for investors who want to broaden the reach of their investment portfolio.
-This fund covers more than 3,000 individual companies, of which most are in line with Biblical morals and principles through their actions and investments.
+This fund covers more than 3,000 individual companies, most of which support biblical morals and principles through their actions and investments.

 4. ARK Innovation ETF

 The ARK Innovation ETF is another famous biblically responsible fund for investing.
 This specific fund has been created with a focus on new technology but is also there to bring investments in line with biblical beliefs.